crcn/beanpoll.js/docs/beans/README.md

 - stream.core
-- stream.part.subscription.core `listening `
+- stream.part.subscription.core `listening for streamed content, and sending off to registered subscribers`
 - stream.part.subscription.email `subscription listening to stream, and sending a newsletter`
 - stream.part.subscription.facebook `subscription listening to a stream, and posting out to facebook`

 Note that `part` was dropped after `subscription`.
 I find it reduntant to use it after the first instance.
+We already know that `stream.part.subscription.core` is nothing without `stream.core`, so anything *after* that is also useless without the root core plugin.